prmr/JetUML/docs/functional/FontManagement.md

 `StringRenderer` interfaces with three classes to render text:
 * `UserPreferences`: The singleton _model_ in the Model-View-Controller decomposition for user preferences.
 User preferences data is stored and managed in this class. `StringRenderer` can retrieve the user font and size from here.
 * `FontMetrics`: A utility class to calculate various font metrics. `StringRenderer` obtains text measurements from `FontMetrics`.
 * `RenderingUtils`: `StringRenderer` delegates the actual rendering of text on the GUI to this class.
-Thus, it's convenient to think of `StringRenderer` as an entity that gathers all necessary information about a text (its font, alignment, decorations, position on the `Canvas`), calibrates variables based on this information, and let's `RenderingUtils` make the method call to just render the text on the `Canvas`.
+Thus, it's convenient to think of `StringRenderer` as an entity that gathers all necessary information about a text (its font, alignment, decorations, position on the `Canvas`), calibrates variables based on this information, and passes control to `RenderingUtils` to render the text on the `Canvas`.

 The following class diagram illustrates the design of the font rendering system.